outdoorbits/little-backup-box/README.md

 Save the changes.

-Keep in mind that the script that transfers files directly from the camera saves them in the */home/pi/BACKUP* directory on the system storage.
-Make sure that the storage card you use with Raspberry Pi has adequate storage capacity.
+Keep in mind that in this case, the transferred files are saved in the */home/pi/BACKUP* directory on the system storage card.
+Make sure that the card you use with Raspberry Pi has adequate storage capacity.

 **Important** Make sure that the camera is set to the MTP USB connection mode.